lupyuen/lupyuen.github.io/src/bisect.md

 _Why is Git Bisect telling us a different Breaking Commit?_

-In The Movies: Somebody travels in a Time Machine to the past, changing something in history, and the future changes.
+In The Movies: Somebody travels to the past _(in a Time Machine)_, changing something in history, and the future changes.

 In Real Life: __Commit #`234`__ has changed in history.
 Altering our future!